timothy/windows-phone-calculator/README.md

-# windows-phone-calculator
+# Windows Phone Calculator

 ## Synopsis

-This is a windows phone calculator.
+This is a Windows Phone calculator.
 I originally wrote this to be a simple calculator thinking I would have time to go back and add more functionality.
 As of now I have I only finished the basic functionality and as of now this does not support order of operations.
 It is a pretty cool app though and I did have fun making it!

 ## Motivation